niik/process-proxy/design.md

   - Implementation: This should be non-blocking, returning 0 bytes read if no data is available and -1 if stdin is closed.
 - `0x03`: Write to stdout
   - Payload: 4-byte unsigned integer specifying the number of bytes to write, followed by the bytes to write
+  - Response: None (only status code)
 - `0x04`: Write to stderr
   - Payload: 4-byte unsigned integer specifying the number of bytes to write, followed by the bytes to write
+  - Response: None (only status code)
 - `0x05`: Read current working directory
   - Payload: None
   - Response: 4-byte unsigned integer specifying the length of the directory string, followed by the directory string.
 On Windows the current directory will be retrieved using GetCurrentDirectoryW.
 If the length is greater than MAX_PATH it will be shortened using GetShortPathNameW before being converted to UTF-8 using WideCharToMultiByte.